FGMEMBERS/bluebird/readme.txt

  start Flightgear with the following parameter:

-If you are running the newest version of FlightGear, version 2.0, 1.9 or cvs built with OpenSceneGraph,
+If you are running the newest version of FlightGear, version 1.9 - 3.0 (built with OpenSceneGraph),
     --aircraft=bluebird

 If you are running FlightGear version 1.0 (with Plib)